aldendaniels/knockout.mapping/README.md

 Object mapping plugin for [Knockout](http://knockoutjs.com/) - Find the documentation [here](http://knockoutjs.com/documentation/plugins-mapping.html).

-READ THIS
+Introduction
 ---

-Due to lack of time this project is currently not actively maintained.
-Feel free to be a hero-- step up and [fork this repo](https://github.com/SteveSanderson/knockout.mapping/fork)!
+Due to lack of time this project was no longer actively maintained by the [original author](https://github.com/SteveSanderson/knockout.mapping/fork).
+I've forked it and will work to address issues present in the original issue-tracker.